M. T. Padma

-M.T.
-Padma (born 9 January 1943, Kannur) is a politician from the Indian state of Kerala.
+M. T. Padma (9 January 1943 – 12 November 2024) was an Indian politician from the state of Kerala.

-Life
+Life and career

-M.T.
 Padma was active in student politics, and served as vice president of the Kerala Students Union.
 She contested the 1982 Kerala Vidhan Sabha election as a Congress (I) candidate, but was not elected.
-She again contested the 1987 and 1991 elections, and was elected to represent the Koyilandy constituency.
-She served as Minister for Fisheries and Rural Development 1991-1995 and as Minister of Fisheries and Registration 1995–1996.
+She again contested the 1987 and 1991 elections and was elected to represent the Koyilandy constituency.
+She served as Minister for Fisheries and Rural Development 1991–1995 and as Minister of Fisheries and Registration 1995–1996.

-M.T.
 Padma contested the Palakkad seat in the 1999 Lok Sabha election, but was defeated by N.N.
-Krishnnadas by a margin of 30,000 votes.
+Krishnadas by a margin of 30,000 votes.
 She contested the Vatakara seat in the 2004 Lok Sabha election, but was defeated by P. Sathidevi of the CPI(M) by a margin of more than 130,000 votes.

 She later joined the Democratic Indira Congress (Karunakaran).

 As of 2013, she was the Leader of the Opposition in the Kozhikode City Corporation.

+Padma died in Mumbai on 12 November 2024, at the age of 81.